SHUR1K-N/DorkNinja-Google-Dork-Term-Generator/README.md

 intext:"keyword" AND "more keywords" AND "some more keywords" ext:txt inurl:.com/files/
 ```

-This project was created in Python, to save time with personal plagiarism checks (and not at all to look up answers to exam / test questions whatsoever).
+This project was created in Python, to save time with personal plagiarism checks (and not at all to look up answers to exam / test questions whatsoever, at all).

 ## Applications
 - Testing a suspected written piece for plagiarism by feeding keywords into DorkNinja
-- Searching for those exam / test answers of which questions are too long to have accurate search results, but *do* exist within an online source
+- Using keywords to search for those exam / test answers of which questions are too lengthy to have accurate search results, but *do* exist within an online source
-- Searching for those exam / test answers of which questions are cleverly rephrased to deliberately not match with an online source of answers
+- Using keywords to search for those exam / test answers of which questions are rephrased to deliberately not readily match with an online source of answers
-- General "short hand" searches with keywords instead of sentences to significantly increase accuracy and relevance within search results
+- Using keywords for general "short hand" searches instead of sentences to significantly increase accuracy and relevance within search results by efficiently filtering them

 ## Dependencies to PIP-Install
 - **pyperclip** (for automated copying into the clipboard)